-Fertility control and health check program - May 2016
+Health check and fertility control program - May 2016

-In May 2016 DELWP delivered a two week fertility control and health check program.
+In May 2016 DELWP delivered a two-week health check and fertility control program.
 The program focused on catching female koalas previously not caught before and any male koalas which appeared to be in poor condition.
 The program targeted private properties with high koala densities.